 The village of Hudson Falls is brimming with culture and worthwhile stores to visit, many of which are centrally located around Juckett Park.
 See what you can find as you drive down Main Street/Route 4.

 Jack & Jill Ice Cream

 Craving some breakfast fare before you hit the trails?
-Time your bike trip so that you visit Country Corner Cafe on Main Street in Hudson Falls.
-They’re open 6am to 2pm each day with traditional homestyle cooking: eggs, omelettes, breakfast sandwiches, pancakes, and more – they even have country fried dough.
+Time your bike trip around a visit to Sullivan’s Diner on Main Street in Hudson Falls.
+They’re open 7 AM to 2 PM each day, and until 7 PM on Fridays, with traditional homestyle breakfast served all day, plus lunch items starting at 11 AM and weekly specials!

 While traveling along the Glens Falls Feeder Canal Trail you can stop to admire the Five Combines, locks in Hudson Falls near Burgoyne Avenue.

-The Glens Falls Feeder Canal Trail rail has a close proximity to Hudson Falls with its independent restaurants and stores, including the Hudson River Brewhouse.
-This brewhouse just opened in 2019 but has quickly become a favorite Village hangout to socialize over coffee and craft brews.
+The Glens Falls Feeder Canal Trail rail has close proximity to Hudson Falls with its independent restaurants and stores, including the Sandy Hill Arts Center.
+The building is home to a collection of galleries and shops, art studios, offices, and DeNatale’s Italian restaurant.

 Jen’s Pit Stop

 Jen’s Pit Stop in Granville is another great place to grab a bite to eat while you’re out on your adventures.
 They offer burgers and traditional fast food for lunch and dinner, and they also offer takeout, so if you’re in a hurry to get back on the trail you can grab your food to go.

 Slate Valley Museum in Granville showcases the area’s strong roots in the slate industry, which got its start in the 1800s after slate deposits were discovered in the area running along the New York/Vermont border.
 Museum admission is just $5 for adults and they’re open year-round Tuesday through Friday, 1pm to 5pm and Saturday 10am to 4pm.